edmpark/Video-Collage-Maker/README.md

 # Video-Collage-Maker
-Simple script to get images from video and create a singular collage/montage image.
+Simple script via the command terminal to get images from video and create a singular collage/montage image.
-Does this by getting an interger value command line argument then splitting the video equally by that amount. e.g. A video is 10 minutes long and a split argument of 2 is put in.
-Then it would get an image from minute 0 and minute 5, then combine into one image.

-Done using opencv.
+Done using python and opencv module.

 | Arguments  | Purpose |
 | ------------- | ------------- |